pearu/sympycore/doc/demo0_1.rst

 Transformation methods
 ======================

-The most common transformation task is expansion of subexpressions by opening parenthesis:
+The most common transformation task is expansion of sub-expressions by opening parenthesis:

 >>> expr = (x+y)*z